PepijnMC/ElevationDragRuler/README.md

 <img src="https://raw.githubusercontent.com/PepijnMC/ElevationDragRuler/main/media/Token%20Terrain%20Configuration.png" width="400">

 The Token HUD also contains a button to quickly toggle all difficult terrain for any movement speed for that token.
+A keybinding (default `E`) is also provided to toggle difficult terrain for selected tokens.

 <img src="https://raw.githubusercontent.com/PepijnMC/ElevationDragRuler/main/media/Token%20HUD%20Toggle%20Terrain.png" width="200">